ocundale/notesfromgaia/content/publishers/before-you-begin.md

 To access reports in the Coull Platform UI, make sure that you have your username and password, then follow this link to login: <a href="https://platform.coull.com" target="_blank">https://platform.coull.com</a>

-If you are missing information, please find out [How to get support](/demand/how-to-get-support/).
+If you are missing information, please find out [how to get support](/how-to-get-support/).